 Why are high performers and ADHD traits especially vulnerable

 High performers live inside a delayed reward.
 They do hard things for long stretches: decisions, pressure, uncertainty, and responsibility.
 When the day ends, the nervous system wants a quick reward with no effort.
 A phone delivers that instantly.
+This process engages multiple interconnected neural pathways that work together.

 This pattern also frequently overlaps with ADHD traits, whether diagnosed or not.
 ADHD is not a lack of intelligence.
 It is often a regulation difference: novelty hits harder, boredom feels sharper, and switching is more effortless than sustaining.
 If your nervous system aligns with this, dopamine scrolling may seem like the ideal solution.